lorand1984/pattern_matching_inner_product_functional_encryption/README.md

-# pattern matching with functional encryption
+# pattern matching evaluations with functional encryption

 This project develops an example of pattern matching with functional encryption.
 A finite automata is employed as algorithm for pattern searching.
 A client encrypts pattern and text and sends out to the decryptor the crypted information.
 Then it ouputs the matches and send back them to the client.